Colonizing Mars: NASA Say Magnetic Shield Could Restore Red Planet’s Atmosphere

 — Darshan Shankar (@DShankar) March 5, 2017

-NASA went on to say that if all went according to plan, humans may even be able to colonize Mars in the not too distant future.
+NASA went on to say that if all went according to plan, humans might even be able to colonize Mars in the not too distant future.

 “These new conditions on Mars would allow human explorers and researchers to study the planet in much greater detail and enable a truly profound understanding of the habitability of this planet.
 If this can be achieved in a lifetime, the colonization of Mars would not be far away.”

-Near the end of NASA’s paper, they used the term “fanciful” to describe how this new project may appear, but point to the fact that current magnetosphere research is already being done so that scientists will be able to better understand how to protect astronauts from cosmic radiation.
+Near the end of NASA’s paper, they used the term “fanciful” to describe how this new project may appear but point to the fact that current magnetosphere research is already being done so that scientists will be able to better understand how to protect astronauts from cosmic radiation.
 This same research could also teach scientists about shielding Mars as Jim Green, NASA’s Planetary Science Division Director, says.

 “It may be feasible that we can get up to these higher field strengths that are necessary to provide that shielding.
 We need to be able then to also modify that direction of the magnetic field so that it always pushes the solar wind away.”